 The estimate provided by Bookstore Movers (“BSM”) is generated using the information provided by the client via our website “Estimate Form,” over email correspondence, and/or the phone, as well as our considerable experience in assessing similar moves.
 Estimates are not flat rates or “do not exceed” amounts.
 The vast majority of our moves are completed within about an hour of our stated estimate.
 However, in some cases a move may take longer, sometimes much longer.
 It depends on all the client’s belongings, how well those belongings were boxed up and packed, how long the walks are, how many stairs there are, how close parking is, etc, and how accurate the client was in furnishing this key information to us in time for the estimate.
 Traffic and weather and other “acts of God” can of course also have a significant impact.

 When our crew arrives for a move, they assess the situation and let the client know if they see the move taking significantly longer than predicted.
-If so, in order to speed up the move and maintain BSM’s moving schedule for the day, we reserve the right to send in additional manpower.
+If so, in order to speed up the move and maintain BSM’s moving schedule for the day, we reserve the right to send in additional manpower (subject to availability).
 See below for the corresponding fee schedule:

 -$40 each additional mover.
 Client pays only for their time spent on the job, not travel to/from the location

--$75 if we have to bring in an additional 16 foot truck (very rare)
+-$75 if we have to bring in an additional 16 foot truck (very rare and subject to availability)

--$125 if we have to bring in an additional 26 foot truck (very rare)
+-$125 if we have to bring in an additional 26 foot truck (very rare and subject to availability)

 We believe these charges are fair and proportional, not punitive in any way.